Nursing: Accelerated Direct-Entry BSN+MSN (Accelerated BSN Plus), BSN , MSN

 How to Apply

 We're glad you are interested in applying for the Accelerated Bachelor of Science in Nursing program at DeSales.
 As part of the application process, we ask that you carefully review these guidelines prior to applying.
 Please feel free to contact us with any questions.
+Please use the Accelerated BSN application process for the Accelerated BSN Plus program as well.
+No additional application is required for the Accelerated BSN Plus program.

 Two ways to apply